LARP: Learner-Agnostic Robust Data Prefiltering: Additional experiments

 \subsection{Dependence of $P(F)$ on learner diameter and number of models}

-We consider further ablation studies of the impact of learner heterogeneity on the price of learner-agnostic prefiltering.
+We consider further parametric studies of the impact of learner heterogeneity on the price of learner-agnostic prefiltering.
 Let us parametrize each learner by the $\log_{10}$ value of its regularization parameter.
-We conduct the same setup as in the CIFAR-10 + shortcuts, but we now consider 25 learners whose learner parameters $c_1,\ldots,c_{25}$ are equidistant in $\left[ -4.43,-1 \right]$.
+We conduct the same setups as CIFAR-10 + label noise and CIFAR-10 + shortcuts, but we now consider 25 learners whose learner parameters $c_1,\ldots,c_{25}$ are equidistant in an interval ($\left[ -3.42,-2.26 \right]$ for the case of label noise, and $\left[ -4.43,-1 \right]$ for the case of shortcuts).
 Then, for parameters $m$ and $d$, we fix 25 learner sets, each centered at one of the aforementioned learners, such set $i$ is centered at $c_i$, contains $m$ models whose parameters are equidistant in $[c_i-cd(m-1) / 2,c_i+cd(m-1)/2]$, where $c=c_2-c_1=0.14$.
-Then we compute the average price of learner-agnostic prefiltering over all of the 25 models.
+Then we compute the average price of learner-agnostic prefiltering over all of the 25 learner sets.
 By only varying one of $m$ and $d$ we can isolate the dependence on the diameter of the learners, either in terms of the parameters or the number of learner sets.
-Results are presented in \cref{fig:k_and_d}.
+Results are presented in \cref{fig:k_and_d_label} for the setting of label noise and \cref{fig:k_and_d_shortcuts} for the setting of shortcuts.
 We see that both the size and diameter of the learner set contribute to the increase in price of learner-agnostic prefiltering, but the contribution of the size of the learner set is more significant.